concave-org/concave/README.md

 ...is a tiny JavaScript framework for building "Single Page Applications" (SPAs).

-- **Declarative** - Components are powered by a ES6 template tag function to easily define templates.
+- **Declarative** - Components are powered by a ES6 template tag function to easily define templates
-- **Reactive** - Components will be updated & re-rendered automatically by state changes.
+- **Reactive** - Components will be updated & re-rendered automatically by state changes
-- **Batteries included** - State management & router are builtin without any dependencies.
+- **Batteries included** - State management & router are builtin without any dependencies
-- **Minimal** - < 1.5 KiB minimized & gzipped dependency free ESM module.
+- **Minimal** - < 1.5 KiB minimized & gzipped dependency free ESM module

 > Spreading pipelines of components to your browser like a concave lense will spread light rays.